-When UX is working as intended, it can increase user dwell time, decrease bounce rates, and indirectly affect your rankings on the SERPs.
+When UX is working as intended, it can increase user dwell time, decrease bounce rates, and indirectly increase your ranking on the SERPs.

-There are plenty of ways to evaluate just how user-friendly your website is, so let’s go through a few of them now:
+There are plenty of ways to evaluate just how user-friendly your website is, so let’s go through a few of them:

 1. Bounce Rates

 Bounce rate is the count of how many users visit your site and leave after seeing just one page.
-This typically happens when your main landing page isn’t relevant to your target audience to begin with, but it’s also possible that the home page’s design or content hasn’t been designed with UX in mind, and doesn’t immediately give users a path forward into your site, or the information they are looking for.
+This typically happens when your main landing page isn’t relevant to your target audience to begin with, but it’s also possible that the home page’s design or content hasn’t been designed with UX in mind and doesn’t immediately give users a path forward to the information they are looking for.

-High bounce rates are often cited as a metric that Google tracks in order to decide whether or not to promote a page in the SERPs – if Google notices that your audience is checking out straight away, it may draw the conclusion that your website is irrelevant to the search terms that are leading people there, meaning a decrease in page rankings.
+High bounce rates are often cited as a metric that Google tracks to decide whether or not to promote a page in the SERPs.
+If Google notices that your audience is checking out straight away, it may draw the conclusion that your website is irrelevant to the search terms that are leading people there, and this means a potential decrease in rankings.